Quintus Fabius Maximus Verrucosus: Beginnings

 According to Livy, in 218 BC Fabius took part in an embassy to Carthage, sent to demand redress for the capture of the supposedly neutral town of Saguntum in Spain.
+Fabius then demanded that Hannibal and his officers would be turned over to Roman custody.
+The Carthaginian senate refused and Fabius held up two ends of his toga, one stood for peace, the other for war.
+He let the Carthaginian senate choose but they insisted that Fabius would decide.
 After the delegation had received the Carthaginians' reply, it was Fabius himself who, addressing the Carthaginian senate, issued a formal declaration of war between Carthage and the Roman Republic.
 However, Cassius Dio, followed by Zonaras, calls the ambassador Marcus Fabius, suggesting that it was his cousin, Marcus Fabius Buteo, who issued the declaration of war against the Carthaginians.